paymill/paymill-android/README.md

 ```

 ## Working with the SDK
-___

 The main interface of the SDK is the [PMManager](http://paymill.github.io/paymill-android/docs/sdk/reference/com/paymill/android/service/PMManager.html) class.
 All its methods return immediately and are thread-safe.
 Results are propagated to all registered listeners.
 The SDK supports two types of listeners:

 ### Listeners

-The class [PMManager](sadas) exposes all the functionalities of the SDK trough static methods.
+The class [PMManager](http://paymill.github.io/paymill-android/docs/sdk/reference/com/paymill/android/service/PMManager.html)exposes all the functionalities of the SDK trough static methods.
 The methods are asynchronous, return immediately and are thread-safe.
 Before calling a method, you should register a listener to receive the result.
 There are two types of listeners:

 - **Foreground Listeners** can be added with the `addListener()` methods.
 Their callbacks are executed on the UI Thread and it is safe to modify UI elements from the callbacks.
 - **A BackgroundListener** is set with the `setBackgroundListener()` method.
 The callbacks are executed on a separate Thread.
 Use if for long running and/or critical operations.
 The execution of the callback holds the PMService in foreground mode, so make sure you return from the callback method at some point.